-This Low Carb Carrot Cake is tender, moist and packed with coconut, pecans with a delicious cream cheese frosting.
-It’s a healthy, grain-free, sugar-free dessert with warm spices that is perfect for spring and Easter.
+This Keto Carrot Cake is tender, moist and made with almond flour, shredded coconut, pecans with a delicious cream cheese frosting.
+It’s a healthy, low carb, grain-free, sugar-free dessert with warm spices that is perfect for spring and Easter.

 Spring is in the air and carrot cake is a must for this time of year.
-When it comes to the perfect carrot cake from scratch, everyone has their own preferences.
+When it comes to the perfect carrot cake from scratch, this Keto Carrot Cake is a family favorite!

 Since this diabetic-friendly carrot cake is sugar free, low in carbs (only 5 net carbs per serving including frosting) and grain free, you can certainly enjoy a slice or two even if you are keto.

 Where is Carrot Cake from?

 Nobody really knows the full history behind carrot cake but many food historians believe carrot cake originated from carrot puddings eaten by Europeans in the Middle Ages.
 It wasn’t until the second World War that it became popular because of rationing.

 So there you have it.
 I mean, who would have thought that putting vegetables in a cake would be delicious?
 My kids actually love carrots and when they first heard about carrot cake they actually thought it would taste horrible but now they think that carrot cake is the best!

 Ingredients you need for Low Carb Carrot Cake:

 Classic award winning carrot cake recipes are typically made with a combination of butter, all purpose flour, eggs, raisins, sugar, pineapple and cozy spices like cinnamon, nutmeg with crunchy walnuts or pecans.

 Since this is a sugar free healthier carrot cake, our recipe for keto carrot cake is made with the following ingredients: